p1pk4/p1pk4/README.md

 - 👋 Hi, I’m @ToxicBugsy
 - 👀 I’m interested in Bioinformatics
 - 🌱 I’m currently learning: Java
-/* - 💞️ I’m looking to collaborate on  it company and Life Science */
 - 📫 How to reach me www.linkedin.com/in/igor-ruvinskii-62517765

 <!---